CodingItWrong/outsidein.dev/docs/react/1-setup.md

 GitHub will give you a URL to create a pull request.
 Open it in the browser, and click "Create pull request".

 Notice the yellow "Some checks haven't completed yet" warning, with "Test/Test" under it.
-That’s our GitHub Action running.
+That's our GitHub Action running.

 ![PR screen with tests running](./images/1-4-pr-screen-with-tests-running.png)

 Click the "Details" link next to it.
-You’ll see our unit and E2E tests running.
+You'll see our unit and E2E tests running.

 ![Actions screen with tests running](./images/1-5-actions-screen-with-test-running.png)

 When they pass, the action will be marked as passed.
-If you go back to the Conversation tab of your PR, you’ll see a green "All checks have passed".
+If you go back to the Conversation tab of your PR, you'll see a green "All checks have passed".

 ![PR screen with tests passed](./images/1-6-pr-screen-with-tests-passed.png)